-Karen Tumulty is an opinion columnist for The Washington Post.
-Her first reported column on national politics will publish in February.
+Karen Tumulty is a columnist for The Washington Post.
+Her first reported column on national politics published in February.

 She was previously a national political correspondent with the publication.
 She came to the Post from TIME Magazine, where she was a national political correspondent.